cariad-tech/fep3_participant/README.md

 Copyright @ 2021 VW Group.
 All rights reserved.

      This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-A copy of the MPL licence can be found in doc/license/MPL2.0.txt
+A copy of the MPL licence can be found in LICENSE

 If it is not possible or desirable to put the notice in a particular file, then You may include the notice in a location (such as a LICENSE file in a